okay-lol/Touhou-Set-Helper/README.md

 If this goes wrong, double check you didn't make a typo.
 The capital F in "Freeze" is meant to be there.
 If it still doesn't work, then it looks like that's it.
 I'm sorry.

-Step 8: Made it past Step 7?
-Great!
-Unfortunately, this is where luck really comes into play.
+Step 8: Unfortunately, this is where luck really comes into play.
 Try to run the following commands.
 Given how many there are, some of them will probably fail.
 Certain ones can fail and it won't matter.
 Others are necessary to get the program working, so if they don't work for you then this is probably the end of the road.
 Again, I'm sorry.

 pip install tkinter